Helping to get professionals back in the workforce

 |Already registered with the HCPC and looking for a period of clinical updating as they have not practised in a patient facing role for at least 2 years.||The programme is unable to support Biomedical Scientists looking to undertake a period of updating to meet their Certificate of Competency.
 The programme is unable to support training posts.|

-Further details on eligibility criteria is available on the HEE website.
+Further details on eligibility criteria is available on the Health Education England website.

 RTP requirements are flexible and allow professionals, like healthcare scientists, to update their knowledge and skills through a self-directed process.
 The returning professional can decide how to complete their period of updating to suit their own learning needs, in a way that suits their personal circumstances.
 This can be undertaken in the form of supervised practice, private and formal studies.
 Returners can also use private and formal study as evidence of updating e.g. webinars, journals, podcasts and certified courses.